 Do you own a property and let it out?
 If so, changes to tax regulations were implemented in April 2017 that may affect you.

-Our Money & Allowances Specialist Laura Lewin outlines the new rules… (original article appears in Army&You magazine autumn 2016)
+Our Money & Allowances Specialist outlines the new rules… (original article appears in Army&You magazine autumn 2016)

 Under previous regulations, you could also include the interest portion of your mortgage payment, but new rules mean you can no longer offset this.

 Tax will be applied to the rental income you receive, rather than what is left after your mortgage has been paid.
-The changes will be implemented gradually to come into full force by 2020/21.
+The changes were implemented gradually and are now in full force.

 AFF is concerned that this will have serious implications for some of you, wiping out profit you may rely on or, more worryingly, leaving some of you in debt.